kgorking/ecs/README.md

 ```

-## Requirements and rules
-There are a few requirements and restrictions put on the lambdas:

-* **No return values.** Systems are not permitted to have return values, because it logically does not make any sense.
-Systems with return types other than `void` will result in a compile time error.
-* **At least one component parameter.** Systems operate on components, so if none is provided it will result in a compile time error.
-* **No duplicate components.** Having the same component more than once in the parameter list is likely an error on the programmers side, so a compile time error will be raised.

 ## Sorting
-An additional function object can be passed along to `ecs::make_system` to specify the order in which components are processed.
+An additional function object can be passed along to `ecs::make_(parallel_)system` to specify the order in which components are processed.
 It must adhere to the [*Compare*](https://en.cppreference.com/w/cpp/named_req/Compare) requirements.

 ```cpp
 // sort ascending